EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 #### API Authentication and Authorization

-For API Authentication and Authorization E-SOH will be relying on the FEMDI implementation.
+For API Authentication and Authorization ORD will be relying on the FEMDI implementation.
 FEMDI will implement these techniques on later iterations.

 #### API Rate Limiting and Throttling

-The OGC API Features and OGC API EDR standards support specifying limits on number of returned responses on both client and server side.
+The OGC API EDR standards support specifying limits on number of returned responses on both client and server side.
 Server side limiting will support this throttling functionality and could be one option to be used at the API level.
 Clients can also ask to limit the response and in this case the server should limit the number of responses and enable paging functionality.
 If responses exceed the limit the client is given a "next" link to get more responses.

 Additionally, APIs could and should be protected on the network level for example based on IP address and/or other possible identifiers.
 This kind of hard limiting can be understood as rate limiting.
 In this case the server should respond with HTTP 429 "Too Many Requests" response.
 Note that the server in this case can be something else than the actual server providing the API, i.e., an external firewall or load balancer.

-The FEMDI, WIS2 and E-SOH documentation does not directly mention API Rate limiting and throttling.
-Two E-SOH requirements, [F02](https://eurodeo.github.io/e-soh-requirements/#_f02_247_availability) and [F28](https://eurodeo.github.io/e-soh-requirements/#_f28_e_soh_to_scale_to_user_demands_for_data), however, indirectly touch on the issue.
-It is assumed that the above measures will be sufficient to address these requirements.
+The FEMDI, WIS2 and ORD documentation does not directly mention API Rate limiting and throttling.
+ORD will set up a solution to ensure stable ans secure access to data trough its services.

 #### Software Technology Choice